BoldGrid/boldgrid-backup/readme.txt

 == Changelog ==

 = 1.2 In progress =
+* Bug fix:		JIRA WPB-2201	Changed restore and delete buttons to POST forms, to resolve issue with people reloading the restore URL.
 * Rework:		JIRA WPB-2197	Moved cron methods to a new class.
 * Rework:		JIRA WPB-2087	Reworked for translations.
 * Bug fix:		JIRA WPB-2087	Reworked error notices for restoration.
 Emptying archive list before updating after performing a backup.